Types of Projector and Uses

 Brightness

+Expressed in lumens, brightness is important when selecting a projector.
 Only with appropriate lumens for the throw distance and ambient lighting can the projector produce clear images with true colours.
-As we’ve seen so far in this guide, before selecting the projector, you first need to determine the desired image size, the distance between the projector and screen and now whether you’ll need lights turned on when watching TV, films or playing games.
-For example, if you’d like to watch films using a projector on a 100in screen without ambient lighting, around 2,000 lumens of projection brightness is ideal.
+If you need ambient lighting when using the projector, then a model with higher lumens will produce better results.
+For example, if you’d like to watch films using a projector on a 100in screen in a darkened room around 2,000 lumens of brightness is ideal.
 If you need to turn on ambient lighting or if there are bright light sources in the room, a projector with 3,000 lumens or more will be required to display clear images.
-If you intend to use a projector outside you should consider nothing less than 5,000 ANSI lumens as a starting point.
+If you intend to use a projector outside you should consider nothing less than 5,000 lumens as a starting point.

 Colour Gamut

-A High Dynamic Range or HDR projector has the ability to display a broader spectrum of colours and contrasts.
+A High Dynamic Range (HDR) projector has the ability to display a broader spectrum of colours and contrasts.
 Basically, this means that an HDR projector more realistically displays nuances and colour tones, and shows more detail when it comes to light and dark.
 In order to display HDR image material, both the projector and the content need to be suitable for HDR.
 HDR content tells a projector exactly which colour and black levels are best for the most realistic display.
 Content that's suitable for HDR has this colour information embedded in it, so a game or video can easily use it provided you have an HDR certified projector.

 Contrast Ratio